skylerjackman/behavior/README.md

 # behavior
-Code for analyzing mouse behavior data across several experiments.
+compile_behavior_data is for analyzing mouse behavior data across several experiments.

 USV_analysis is for analyzing DeepSqueak results.